-"I'm All You need" (Rob Hardt mix) is available on all digital music platforms
+"If I Told You" (Rob Hardt Mix) is available on digital music platforms

-"I'm All You need" (Rob Hardt mix) is available on all digital music platforms
+"If I Told You" (Rob Hardt Mix) is available on digital music platforms

 Miracle Thomas is a vocalist, songwriter and producer whose musical roots began at the incredible early age of three, when she sang publicly with "The Gems of Truth Gospel Choir" in her Lynchburg, Virginia hometown.
 In her early teens she relocated to Washington, District of Columbia and began to write songs and perform in local talent shows.
 Miracle's voice is mesmerizing with sensual low tones and incredible high notes.
 She sings all genres of music; keeping the listener wanting more.
 She has demonstrated her versatility as a songwriter by writing over 800 songs that include a wide variety of genres as Rhythm and Blues, Pop, Country, Alternative, etc. No, you cannot put her in a box!

 Through private tutoring and studies in voice and drama, Miracle established a solid foundation for her musical career.
 She was professionally trained by the late Dr. Napoleon Reed, one of the original cast members in the Broadway Show "Carmen Jones."
 Since they worked together for 10 years and developed a wonderful relationship, she quite vividly recalls Dr. Reed's inspiring stories of former cast members of color such as Dorothy Dandridge and the obstacles they faced while performing at different venues.
 She credits him for his strong insight and guidance that continue to keep her keenly aware of the fact that she stands on the shoulders of so many great performers that opened doors and paved the way for her.
 She concludes, "I am thankful for the ancestors and all those who make it a little easier for me to share my talents."
 She says, "Dr. Reed's wisdom helped to prepare her mentally as I face the challenges of the competitive music business."